Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 - `eimadpbcbfnmbkopoojfekhnkhdbieeh`

 As playing around with these policies and constantly removing the profile directory doesn't help my migraine.

+### Indiewiki Buddy

+- `fkagelmloambgokoeokbpihmgpkbgbfm`

+I am spoilt by how nice Breezewiki is to use and wikis existing outside of Fandom is good to be reminded about occassionally.
+And I just happened to stay in not so hardened Chromium for a bit due to hardened Firefox being too much for my task and there is no reason occassionally needed Chromium shouldn't be tolerable for a few minutes.

 ### Privacy Manager